Product Life Cycle vs Project Life Cycle

 Generally, The Product Life Cycle phases may involve a number of Project Life Cycles because the product life cycle continues to exist after the project is finished.

 For better understanding, let’s review a simple example for software development.

 Product Life Cycle Example

-Project Life Cyle vs Product Life Cycle – The Differences
+Difference Between Project Life Cycle and Product Life Cycle

 • The Project Life Cycle may involve overlapping phases while The Product Life Cycle involves non-overlapping phases.